What new physics can we extract from inflation using the ACT DR6 and DESI DR2 Observations?: Key Physical Questions

 \item Last but not least, we comment on the field excursion $|\Delta\phi|=|\phi_{\rm cmb}-\phi_{\rm end}|$ which is described by the following modified Lyth bound as given by \cite{Choudhury:2024ezx,Choudhury:2023kam,Choudhury:2014kma,Choudhury:2015pqa},

-where at the end of inflation the field value is given by $\phi_{\rm end}$ corresponding to e-foldings $N_{\rm end}$.
+where at the end of inflation the field value is given by $\phi_{\rm end}$ corresponding to e-folds $N_{\rm end}$.
 When the exponential contribution is expanded in the Taylor series and we keep the first two terms, we can immediately get back the usual Lyth bound formula:

-See refs. \cite{} for more details on this issue.
+See Refs.~\cite{Lyth:1996im,Efstathiou:2005tq} for further discussion of the Lyth bound and its phenomenological implications for sub-Planckian and super-Planckian inflationary dynamics.

 Depending on the value of the field excursion, one can consider two possible branches, (1) where $|\Delta\phi|<M_{\rm pl}$, which is commonly known as sub-Planckian models of inflation where the Effective Field Theory (EFT) prescription is valid, and (2) where $|\Delta\phi|>M_{\rm pl}$, which is commonly known as super-Planckian models of inflation.
-Using our analysis performed in this paper we try to categorize the field excursion values in the previously mentioned two regimes with the help of new ACT and DESI DR2 data.
+Using our analysis performed in this paper we classify the field excursion values in the previously mentioned two regimes with the help of new ACT and DESI DR2 data.
 In terms of finding the outcomes of new physics, this information plays a significant role, which will be clearer as we proceed with our analysis.

 \item Primordial gravitational waves (PGWs), arising from quantum tensor fluctuations during inflation, offer a direct probe of the inflationary energy scale and gravitational interactions in the ultraviolet regime \cite{Guzzetti:2016mkm, Caprini:2018mtu}.
 In the standard single-field slow-roll inflation framework, the power spectrum of tensor modes is given by